-The district's nutrition education and physical education programs shall be based on research, shall be consistent with the expectations established in the state's curriculum frameworks and content standards, and shall be designed to build the skills and knowledge that all students need to maintain a healthy lifestyle.
+The District's nutrition education and physical education programs shall be based on research, shall be consistent with the expectations established in the state's curriculum frameworks and content standards, and shall be designed to build the skills and knowledge that all students need to help them develop healthy behaviors and maintain a healthy lifestyle.

 '''

 (cf. 6011 - Academic Standards)

-(cf. 6142.7 - Physical Education and Activity)
+cf. 6142.7 - Physical Education and Activity)

-(cf. 6142.8 - Comprehensive Health Education)
+cf. 6142.8 - Comprehensive Health Education)

 (cf. 6143 - Courses of Study)

 '''

 The nutrition education program shall include, but is not limited to, information about the benefits of healthy eating for learning, disease prevention, weight management, and oral health.
 Nutrition education shall be provided as part of the health education program and, as appropriate, shall be integrated into other academic subjects in the regular educational program, before- and after-school programs, summer learning programs, and school garden programs.
+Classroom nutrition education shall be linked to the overall school community through cafeteria-based nutrition promotion, as well as parent/community outreach and engagement.